michalkotkowicz/PROJECT-WITH-KYLE/README.md

-This is just a project that I started creating with Youtube films by user https://www.youtube.com/@WebDevSimplified
+This is just a project that I started creating with Youtuber https://www.youtube.com/@WebDevSimplified
 Part with HTML is here:
 https://www.youtube.com/watch?v=BvJYXl2ywUE